Beliefs and principles: creative feedback, good process, and transformative cohorts

 • Serve a compliment sandwich

 Constructive criticism rooted in affirmation helps us grow as people and creators.
-We want to begin by pointing out something positive about the work.
-Then we offer critiques.
-And then we close with another affirmation.
-Starting immediately with critiques makes it hard for the recipient not to get defensive, which then reduces their ability to hear anything else you’re saying.
-And identifying what works well can serve as a compass for further revision and honing of the story.
+Begin by pointing out something positive, then offer critiques, then close with another affirmation.
+Critiquing right away puts people on the defensive, which then reduces their ability to hear anything that follows.
+And identifying what works well can serve as a compass for further honing of the story.

 • Ask questions, vs. making judgments

-Telling someone something’s wrong with their creative idea is an almost surefire way to put them on the defensive, but asking questions can be specific yet gentle.
+Telling someone something’s wrong with their creative idea is an almost surefire way to get them arguing with you, but asking questions can be specific yet gentle.
 Entering a piece from a place of curiosity defuses a lot of initial tension and desire to defend.

 • Embrace progressive revelation